rubyonjets/jets/docs/_docs/megamode-considerations.md

 ## Reconfiguration Injection

 Upon `jets deploy`, the jets build process reconfigures the rack application and injects the necessary changes to run the rack application on AWS Lambda.
-This minimizes the amount of changes you might have to make manually.
+This minimizes the changes you might have to make manually.
 Here's a list of some injected changes for a Rails rack app.

 1. The [jets-rails](https://github.com/tongueroo/jets-rails) gem is added to the Gemfile.
 The jets-rails gem adjusts the Rails application so it works with AWS Lambda and API Gateway.
 Notably, it adjusts the application to account for API Gateway stage urls.
 2. The Rails logger is set up to send output to CloudWatch Logs also.
 This is helpful for debugging.